+Former Chief Executive Officer, BG Group plc

+- Audit - Finance

+- 5 Years

+- Nokia

+- Novo Nordisk

-- Former Chief Executive Officer, BG Group plc Director Since 2016 Board Committees Audit Finance Age 54 Other Current Public Boards: None Former Public Directorships Held During the Past 5 Years • Nokia • Novo Nordisk Other Experience and Education Director of a privately-held company BA in Economics from Norwegian School of Economics &amp; Business Administration
+- Director of a privately-held company

+- BA in Economics from Norwegian School of Economics & Business Administration

+- MBA from NSEAD

+- · Norwegian Energy Policy Expertise

 HELGE LUND was appointed to the Board in June 2016, upon the recommendation of the Nominating and Governance Committee.
 He was the Chief Executive Officer of BG Group from March 2, 2015 through February 15, 2016.
 From August 16, 2004 to October 15, 2014, he was the Chief Executive Officer of Statoil, a leading oil and gas company.
 Prior to Statoil, he served as President and Chief Executive Officer of Aker Kvaerner, an industrial conglomerate with operations on oil and gas, engineering and construction, pulp and paper and shipbuilding.
 He served on the board of directors for Nokia from 2011 through 2014, and on the board of directors of Novo Nordisk from 2014 to 2015.